Open Enrollment

 If you do not have existing coverage and want to apply, or to add more than $200 in coverage, use this separate Voluntary Disability Enrollment Form rather than the MyU Portal.

-Voluntary Long-Term Disability: During Open Enrollment, you can begin, decrease, increase, or cancel long-term disability insurance coverage if you are a Civil Service or Labor-Represented employee or Faculty and P&A working 50-67% time.
+Voluntary long-term disability: During open enrollment, you can begin, decrease, increase, or cancel long-term disability insurance coverage if you are a Civil Service or Labor-Represented employee or Faculty and P&A working 50-67% time.

 To learn more about enrolling in long-term disability coverage, or increasing existing coverage, view rules and restrictions at z.umn.edu/longdisability.

-The new insurance amount will be effective on January 1, 2025.
+The new insurance amount will be effective on January 1, 2026.

-Open Enrollment Information for Retirees
+Open Enrollment Information for Retirees and Medicare-Eligible Participants

-Retiree Medical Plans Age 65+
+Non-Medicare-Eligible Retiree Medical Plans

 Medical plans for retirees under 65 are the same as those for active employees, though the retiree will pay the whole monthly premium.

-During Open Enrollment, you may change or cancel coverage using this form.
+During open enrollment, you may change or cancel coverage using this form.

 Social Security